Subfly/subfly_website/content/apps/yaba/what-is-yaba.md

 ## Open Source

-YABA is open source software released under the MIT License.
+YABA is open source software released under the GNU AGPL-3.0 License.
 This means:

 - **Transparency**: You can review every line of code
-- **Freedom**: You can modify and distribute the software
+- **Freedom**: You can modify and distribute the software under the same copyleft terms
 - **Community**: Contributions and feedback are welcome
 - **Security**: Open source allows for community security audits